-This Accounting & Users' Manual for Nebraska school districts/Educational Service Units is intended to help local school boards and administrators effectively collect and document financial data for educational management decisions.
+This Accounting & Users' Manual for Nebraska school districts is intended to help local school boards and administrators effectively collect and document financial data for educational management decisions.

-The use of this manual should significantly improve the completion of reports, such as the Annual Financial Report, required by the Nebraska Department of Education and other state agencies.
-It is intended to correspond with those concepts, fundamentals and current practices used in accounting principles followed by Nebraska school districts.
+The use of this manual should significantly improve the completion of reports, such as the Annual Financial those concepts, fundamentals and current practices used in accounting principles followed by Nebraska school districts.

-The Nebraska Department of Education also recognizes that variations will always exist between school districts/educational service units regarding definition of routine daily accounting needs versus those events that are considered occasional and unusual.
+Report, required by the Nebraska Department of Education and other state agencies.
+It is intended to correspond with districts regarding definition of routine daily accounting needs versus those events that are considered occasional and unusual.
 As a result, not all situations can be predicted or sufficiently addressed in this manual.
 School boards should accommodate their needs outside the structure required by the Nebraska Department of Education; this manual addresses the minimum reporting requirements.
-Therefore, school districts/educational service units may expand on this groundwork to meet their own requirements.
+School districts may expand on this groundwork to meet their own requirements.
+However, the financial information reported to NDE must conform to the coding structure found in the School District